Applying from Great Britain

 Other means of legally working in France

 For exceptional candidates from Great Britain with relevant chalet experience, Ski Beat can assist with French visa and residency applications.
-However, this process is time consuming and not guaranteed to succeed to not suitable for late applications.
+However, this process is time consuming and not guaranteed to succeed.

 Note that residents of Northern Ireland who hold an Irish passport are legally entitled to live and work France.